Old Show Ground

-In March of the club's 1957–58 Third Division North title-winning season however, the second devastating fire in the ground's history arrived – with manager Ron Suart only finding out after a group of local children burst into his office to break the news.
-The entirely wooden East Stand was completely destroyed, but just five months later, its replacement had been opened.
+In March 1958, just before the club's Third Division North title win, the stadium's East Stand was destroyed by fire, with manager Ron Suart only finding out after a group of local children burst into his office to break the news.
+The stand was rebuilt in just five months.

-Britain's first-ever cantilever football stand now stood on the ground's eastern boundary, built at the nearby Scunthorpe steelworks, in time for the now renamed Scunthorpe United's first-ever Second Division fixture; a 1–1 draw against Sir Alf Ramsey's Ipswich Town.
+Britain's first-ever cantilever football stand now stood on the ground's eastern boundary, built at the nearby Scunthorpe steelworks, in time for the now renamed Scunthorpe United's first-ever Second Division fixture; a 1–1 draw against Ipswich Town.

 During this era, the Old Showground earned a fearsome reputation for being a difficult place for visiting teams to visit.
 Goalkeeper Ivor Williams, who played for the club between 1952 and 1960, fondly remembered: "It was brilliant to play under the lights on a Friday night.
 Tremendous.
 The Old Showground had real atmosphere – not quite like Glanford Park!
 With the slope on it?
 Oh, it was brilliant.
 A sideways slope, not lengthways!"

-Following on-pitch and financial struggles throughout the 1970s and 1980s however, plus stringent new safety measures introduced following the Bradford City stadium fire, (including the banning of wooden grandstands), the club's board unanimously voted that renovating the Old Showground to modern standards was not financially viable.
+Following on-pitch and financial struggles throughout the 1970s and 1980s however, plus stricter safety measures (including the banning of wooden stands) introduced following the Bradford City stadium fire, the club's board unanimously voted that renovating the Old Showground to modern standards was not financially viable.
 It was instead elected to seek a move to a new stadium altogether.
 With final permission for the new Glanford Park site granted by Glanford Borough Council's planning department in January 1987, the entire Old Showground site was sold for £2.3million to the supermarket chain Safeway.

-Attempts to move the cantilever stand to Glanford Park proved impractical and discussions to sell the stand to Doncaster Rugby League club eventually fell through – leading to its eventual demolition along with the rest of the stadium.
-The Old Showground's final match was thus a Fourth Division play-off semi-final second leg, 1–1 draw with Torquay United; with Steve Lister scoring the final-ever goal at the ground.
+Attempts to move the cantilever stand to Glanford Park proved impractical and discussions to sell the stand to Doncaster Rugby League club eventually fell through, leading to its eventual demolition along with the rest of the stadium.
+The Old Showground's final match was thus a Fourth Division play-off semi-final second leg, 1–1 draw with Torquay United; with Steve Lister scoring the final ever goal at the ground.

-After the conclusion of Scunthorpe's 1987–88 Fourth Division season – Safeway duly demolished the ground and constructed a store on the site.
+Following Scunthorpe's departure, Safeway duly demolished the ground and constructed a store on the site.
 Safeway were taken over in 2004 by Morrisons and the site was subsequently sold to its current inhabitants, Sainsbury's.
-The site of the centre-spot was previously highlighted by a plaque in front of the delicatessen counter; however this was later removed and all that remains of the site's former use is a plaque by the entrance to the store.
+The site of the centre spot was previously highlighted by a plaque in front of the delicatessen counter; however, this was later removed and all that remains of the site's former use is a plaque by the entrance to the store.